-Mental illness is a broad term that encompasses many individual diagnoses.
-Banyan’s Mental Health Programs specialize in treating mood and thought disorders, which can range from mild to severe.
+Mental illness is a broad term that encompasses many individual diagnoses, and there are many different types of mental health disorders.
+At Banyan Mental Health, we work with patients who struggle with various mental health disorders that can range from mild to severe.
 Our licensed clinicians work to develop in-depth, personalized treatment plans for each patient upon intake, utilizing the best therapeutic methods to meet their unique needs.

-When a patient is diagnosed with a mental health disorder and a substance use disorder simultaneously it is knows as a co-occurring disorder or dual-diagnosis.
+When a patient is diagnosed with a mental health disorder and a substance use disorder simultaneously it is known as a co-occurring disorder or dual-diagnosis.
 Addiction, alcoholism, and substance abuse disorders often intertwine with challenges such as anxiety, depression, or bipolar disorder.
-According to the Journal of American Medical Association, roughly 50 percent of individuals with mental disorders are also affected by substance abuse.
+It is estimated that roughly 50 percent of individuals with mental health disorders are also affected by substance abuse.1

+There are many different types of mental health disorders out there.
 Mental illnesses cause disturbances in thoughts or behaviors, which result in a person’s inability to cope with life’s challenges.
 Routines and simple tasks can be overwhelming for a person who has a mental illness or disorder.
-Many people who have a mental illness have a mood or anxiety disorder.
-These include:

 - Adjustment Disorder